 To head downtown, hop on the Lynx public bus route 11, offering service from Terminal A to downtown for $2 one-way.
 The ride takes about 50 minutes.
 Opting for a taxi will cost you money, but will cut the time to downtown in half.

 Once downtown, stroll through the Harry P. Leu Garden.
 Beat the heat with a visit to the Orlando Museum of Art, which predates Mickey Mouse, or swing by the interactive Orlando Science Center.
-Wander around Lake Eola, and then visit the cool, quiet cafes of the Thornton Park neighborhood.
+Wander around Lake Eola, then visit the cool, quiet cafes of the Thornton Park neighbourhood.
 For dining and shops, Church Street is the place to be.

 Get online thanks to free, unlimited WiFi.

 These are just a few things to do on a layover at Orlando Airport.
-Visit our Orlando Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Orlando Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.